Moonrise, Hernandez, New Mexico: Dating the image

-Beaumont Newhall, a photographer, curator and friend of Adams, was curious that Adams did not know the date of the photograph.
-While Adams remembered that the photograph was taken in the autumn, he had variously given the year as 1940, 1941, and 1942—despite the picture having been published in 1943–1944.
+Beaumont Newhall, a photographer, curator and friend of Adams, was intrigued by the fact that Adams did not know the date of the photograph.
+While Adams remembered that the photograph was taken in the autumn, he had variously given the year as 1940, 1941, and 1942—while the picture was published in 1943–1944.

 Newhall wondered if the astronomical information in the photograph could provide the answer, so he approached David Elmore of the High Altitude Observatory in Boulder, Colorado.
 Focusing on the autumn months of 1941 through 1944, Elmore found 36 plausible dates for the image.
 Elmore determined a probable location and direction for the camera alongside the highway.
 Using that location information, he then plotted the Moon's apparent position on his computer screen for those dates to find a match.
 Elmore concluded that Moonrise was taken on October 31, 1941, at 4:03 p.m.
 Adams thanked Elmore for determining the date and used that date in several subsequent publications, including his 1983 book Examples: The Making of 40 Photographs that used the date but rounded the time to 4:05 p.m.